scipy-lectures/scientific-python-lectures/intro/intro.rst

 |

 **Magic functions**
-The console and the notebooks support so called *magic* functions by prefixing a command with the ``%`` character.
+The console and the notebooks support so-called *magic* functions by prefixing a command with the ``%`` character.
 For example, the ``run`` and ``whos`` functions from the previous section are magic functions.
 Note that, the setting ``automagic``, which is enabled by default, allows you to omit the preceding ``%`` sign.
 Thus,